Anders Adlercreutz: Political career

 Prior to serving as an MP, he was a local councilor in Kirkkonummi, where he served alongside Finns Party chair Riikka Purra.
 He was dubbed the "Trudeau of Kirkkonummi" in reference to the Prime Minister of Canada in a 2017 interview.

 He was elected to Parliament from the Uusimaa constituency in the 2015 election with 3,337 votes.
 In June 2016, Adlercreutz ran for the chairmanship of the Swedish People's Party, finishing second behind Anna-Maja Henriksson.
 He was subsequently elected as the vice-chairman of the party.
 He was re-elected vice-chairman in May 2018.

 Adlercreutz was re-elected as an MP in 2019, garnering 9,425 votes.
 He was once again reelected as an MP in the 2023 election, winning 9,442 votes.
 He succeeded Henriksson as party chair in June 2024, defeating his only opponent, SPP parliamentary group chair Otto Andersson, in a 183-84 vote.

 Ministerial tenure

+In May 2022, Adlercreutz spoke in the parliamentary debate on Finland's accession to NATO and said that the Swedish People's Party and the Swedish parliamentary group supported Finland's application.

 In June 2023, he was appointed Minister of European Affairs and Ownership Steering in the Orpo Cabinet.
 He stated that cultivating closer ties with Sweden would be a priority of his tenure.

 On 5 July 2024, he succeeded Henriksson as Minister of Education.
 In this capacity, he has advocated in favor of exchange student programs, citing his own positive experience.
 Adlercreutz has advocated for banning the use of smartphones in Finnish schools.